nssensalo/nssensalo/README.md

 # Hello, I'm Nansamba 👩🏾‍💻✨
 ____

-Occupational Therapist turned Data Engineer.
-Self taught with internships, volunteer projects, open source contributions.
-Currently exploring dbt, Snowflake, StrataScratch, and self-guided projects.
-Started my career at BondCliQ as a Data Engineer Intern.
+Medical professional of 12 yrs turned Data Engineer.
+Self taught with internships, volunteer projects, and bootcamps.
+Currently building mini apps to explore Redux and state managment, and investigating the relation between primary key, group by statement, and window function partition in the cumulitive table design.
+Started my career at BondCliQ as a Junior Data Engineer.
 ___
-## 📌Projects
+## 📌Learning
 <ul>
-<li>📅 Studying for AWS Architect Certification</li>
+<li>📅 Learning Redux and the cumulitive data pipline design</li>
 <li>🌱 Maxing out free-tiers on various platforms</li>
 <li>💃🏾 Collaborating on non-profit projects</li>
-<li>🍪 indulging in mung bean cookies</li>
+<li>🍪 Studying Mandarin and indulging in mung bean cookies</li>
 </ul>

 📬[LinkedIn](https://www.linkedin.com/in/nssensalo)